Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Introduction

-Existing hypothesis tests and estimating approaches on CATE include nearest-neighbor matching, kernel methods, series estimation, forest-based methods, and the adaptive debiased machine learning method~\cite{CrumpNTTEA2008, LeeNTDT2009, WillkeCTEHD2012, WagerEIHTJ2018, vanderLaanADMLJ2023}.
-There are two general metalearning methods for CATE estimation: 1) the direct method that estimates the conditional expectation of the outcome by using all of the covariates and the treatment variable and then takes the difference between the estimates that differs from the value of treatment variable~\cite{AtheyRPHCJ2016, HillBNMCJ2011, GreenMHTE2012}; 2) the double robust method that regresses the augmented inverse propensity weighted score on the covariates~\cite{vanderLaanTLMOM2015, LuedtkeSODTM2016a}.
-In this article, we refer the first CATE estimation method as S-learner and the second method as DR-learner, follows the convention in~\cite{KunzelMEHTM2019}. \\
+Existing testing and estimating approaches for CATE include nearest-neighbor matching, kernel methods, series estimation, forest-based methods, and the adaptive debiased machine learning method~\citep{CrumpNTTEA2008, LeeNTDT2009, WillkeCTEHD2012, WagerEIHTJ2018, vanderLaanADMLJ2023}.
+In this analysis, we implemented two general meta-learning methods for CATE estimation: 1) the direct method that estimates the conditional expectation of the outcome by using all of the covariates and the treatment variable and then takes the difference between the estimates that differs from the value of treatment variable~\citep{GreenMHTE2012, KunzelMEHTM2019}; 2) a double robust method that regresses the augmented inverse propensity weighted score on the covariates~\citep{vanderLaanTLMOM2015, LuedtkeSODTM2016a}.
+We will refer to the first CATE estimation method as S-learner and the second method as the DR-learner, following the convention in~\cite{KunzelMEHTM2019}.
+In addition to S-learner and DR-learner, alternative CATE metalearners including T-learner, X-learner, R-learner~\citep{WagerEIHTJ2018, KunzelMEHTM2019} could alternatively be employed.\\